 5. Optimise the pages of your website to target local search queries

-If your practice targets a few different geographic locations you should ensure your website has separate pages for each location.
-You should also add all these separate locations to your ‘Google My Business’ listing to ensure all locations stand a chance of appearing for local searches in their immediate area.
+If your practice targets a few different geographical locations, you should ensure your website has separate pages for each.
+You should also add all these separate locations to your Google My Business listing to ensure all locations stand a chance of appearing for local searches in their immediate area.